-There are many Golf Croquet tournaments including a regular World Championships, so it is not just a beginner’s game.
+There are many Golf Croquet tournaments including regular World Championships, so it is not just a beginner’s game.

 It has a much simpler set of rules and therefore can be learned more quickly than Association Croquet.
 Games are generally more interactive and take less time to complete.
-This makes it attractive to those who do not have the time to play the association game, and beginners who can use it to acquire some useful croquet skills.
+This makes it attractive to those who do not have the time to play Association Croquet, and beginners can use it to acquire some useful croquet skills.

 Games of Golf Croquet are started from within a yard of the 4th corner.

 The Basics of the Game

-As in Association Croquet the blue and black balls play against red and yellow (if you are using secondary colours then it is green and brown, against pink and white – see below).
+As in Association Croquet the blue and black balls play against red and yellow (if you are using secondary colours then it is green and brown, against pink and white).
 Games can either be singles or doubles.
 If it is doubles then each of the two partners has one ball only.

-Starting from corner 4. everyone is for the same hoop (starting with hoop 1), and a point is scored for the side whose ball first runs the hoop in order.
+Starting from corner 4 everyone is for the same hoop (starting with hoop 1), and a point is scored for the side whose ball first runs the hoop in order.
 To run a hoop in order means to run it in the correct direction.
 The normal hoop order and direction applies.
-The order and direction that hoops are played are shown in the court diagram that appears with the laws.
+The order and direction that hoops are played are shown in the court diagram above.